-Firstly, the entrepreneur plays a crucial role in achieving success.
-Therefore, the business and personal goals of an entrepreneur must match his competencies.
-Pre and post research shows growth for all competencies.
+Firstly, the small business owner plays a crucial role in achieving success.
+Therefore, the business and personal goals of the owner-manager must match his competencies.
+Pre and post research shows growth for all traits and skills of the entrepreneurial personality.
 Furthermore, business coaching combined with E-Scan and its additional tools has proven to successfully impact survival rates.

 #2.
 Enterprising culture and leadership

 Thirdly, access to credit for small and medium-sized businesses is limited at the moment; risks are often considered too large.
-Entrepreneur Scan offers the investors more certainty on the business opportunities of the business plan and its match with the entrepreneur.
+E-Scan offers the investor more certainty on the success of a venture and its match with the businessperson.

 #4.
 Networks and formal institutions

-Fourthly, besides the qualities of the entrepreneur, the presence of networks and formal institutions are also an essential precondition for successful and ambitious entrepreneurship.
-For instance, a network is a good way for entrepreneurs to gain knowledge about other important components of the ecosystem, such as access to finance, technologies, and new markets.
-Our Software as Service is prepared for a community where entrepreneurs can search and find each other.
+Fourthly, besides the qualities of the firm owner, the presence of networks and formal institutions is also an essential precondition for successful and ambitious entrepreneurship.
+For instance, a network is a good way for entrepreneurs to gain knowledge about other important components of the ecosystem, such as access to venture capital, technologies, and new markets.
+Our Software as Service is prepared for a community where entrepreneurial companies can search and find each other.

 #5.
 Talent and new knowledge